What is Statistics?

 Measures of spread

-Measures of spread shows how similar or different a set of values are and how they relate to each other.
-Some of the statistics used to describe how a data is spread out include range, quartiles, variances, absolute deviation, frequency distribution, standard deviation, etc.
+Measures of spread show how similar or different a set of values are and how they relate to each other.
+Some of the statistics used to describe how data is spread out include range, quartiles, variances, absolute deviation, frequency distribution, and standard deviation.

 For example, in a class of 20 students, the mean score for a mathematics paper may be 70 out of 100 marks.
 Although the average is 70 marks, it does not mean that all students will score 70.
 Rather, it means that the scores will be spread out, both below and above the average score.
 In this case, the measures of spread are used to show how the scores are distributed.

 Inferential statistics use complex mathematical computations to infer trends about a large population.
 When analyzing a large population, it is difficult to analyze each member of that population one by one.
 Rather, scientists use inferential statistics to determine the relationships between variables in a sample population and then use the information to make predictions about how the variables relate to the general population.

 For example, if scientists are analyzing the number of married men in a population of one million men, they will collect a sample from the population of one million men, and then make generalizations about the whole population based on the information obtained from the sample.